 Now we would like to consider the same theory without the assumptions that led to the dBB interpretation, and that is keeping $\beta$, $W_{\mu}$ as well as $R_{ij\nu}$ non-zero.
 The most important of these objects for our purposes are the $R_{ij\nu}$ tensors, as they are still not well understood.
 The present section is devoted to study them more in detail and find a link with the definition of under-determination above.

 We start by investigating the general structure of the spinor field.
-As we said above, the polar form (\ref{spinor}) allows to keep the degrees of freedom $\phi$ and $\beta$ isolated from the Goldstone states of the system contained in $\boldsymbol{L}$ and which can therefore be trasneferred into gauge and frame.
+As we said above, the polar form (\ref{spinor}) allows to keep the degrees of freedom $\phi$ and $\beta$ isolated from the Goldstone states of the system contained in $\boldsymbol{L}$ and which can therefore be transferred into gauge and frame.
 This field describing the Goldstone states is actually given by its derivative $\boldsymbol{L}^{-1}\partial_{\mu}\boldsymbol{L}$ as this is the field that will combine with the gauge potential and spin connection to yield the $P_{\nu}$ and $R_{ij\nu}$ tensors.
 Notice that as Goldstone states, $\boldsymbol{L}$, and therefore $\boldsymbol{L}^{-1}\partial_{\mu}\boldsymbol{L}$, contains information about gauge and frames.\!
 And it is of course not covariant.\!
 Because its curvature tensor is given by

 then they contain no information about electrodynamics and gravity.
 On the other hand, the gauge potentials and spin connection contain information both on gauge and frames and on electrodynamics and\! gravity.\!
 To split them one considers the curvatures.
 Thus $A_{\nu}$ such that $F_{\mu\nu}\!=\!0$ contains information about gauge but not electrodynamics whereas\! $\Omega_{ij\nu}$ such\! that\! $R_{ij\mu\nu}\!=\!0$ contains information about frames but not gravity.
 Once again, $A_{\nu}$ and $\Omega_{ij\nu}$ are non-covariant objects.
 Notice nevertheless that their information about electrodynamics and gravity is also in the Maxwell strength and Riemann curvature.
-These two tensors are covariant indeed.
-When the Goldstone fields combine with spin connection and gauge potentials as in (\ref{R}-\ref{P}) all non-covariant properties cancel out.
-To see it, consider that for spinor transformations, nothing within the spinor in polar form transforms except the Goldstone fields, for which
+And these two tensors are of course covariant.
+When the Goldstone fields combine with spin connection and gauge potentials as in (\ref{R}-\ref{P}) all non-covariant properties cancel off.
+To see it, consider that for spinor transformations, nothing within the spinor in polar form can transforms except

 as it might have been expected.
 The transformation law of the spinor connection is

 as also well known.
 Consequently

 showing that the object $\partial_{\mu}\boldsymbol{L}^{-1}\boldsymbol{L}\!+\!\boldsymbol{\Omega}_{\mu}$ transforms as one spinorial matrix.
 Writing it as $\boldsymbol{\Omega}_{\mu} \!-\!\boldsymbol{L}^{-1}\partial_{\mu}\boldsymbol{L}$ using (\ref{LdL}) and the known decomposition of the spinorial connection